Mansion House, York: History

 The Mansion House is built on the site of the old "Common Hall Gates" which provided an entrance to the Guildhall.
 A chapel and other property and tenements which were once owned by the Guild of St. Christopher and St. George including the Cross Keys Public House also lay on this site.
 These buildings were demolished to build the current Mansion House in 1724.
-The fifteenth century York Guildhall is situated behind the Mansion House, where the medieval city council held their meetings.
+The 15th-century York Guildhall is situated behind the Mansion House, where the medieval city council held their meetings.
 In May of each year the Mayor Making ceremony is still held in the Guildhall before the Lord Mayor takes up residence in the Mansion House.

-Description
+Collections

+Silver

 The Mansion House holds one of the largest civic silver collections in England.
 These collections have been displayed in a new Silver Gallery enabling visitors to view the collections since January 2017.
-Two of the earliest pieces are a seventeenth century silver chamber pot and gold cup which were bought for the City of York with monies bequeathed by Marmaduke Rawdon in 1669.
+Two of the earliest pieces are a 17th-century silver chamber pot and gold cup which were bought for the City of York with monies bequeathed by Marmaduke Rawdon in 1669.
 Marmaduke left "one drinking cup of pure gold of the vallew of one hundred pounds, which I desire my executor to have handsomely made, and the cittie arms and my arms graven upon it, "This is the guift of Marmaduke Rawdon, son of Laurence Rawdon, late of this cittie alderman"; alsoe, I give unto the said cittie a silver chamber pott of the value of ten pounds, booth are to goe from Lord Maior to lord Maior, and if these two bee converted to any other use the vallew thereof to return to my executor or his heirs".